UsmanMaqbool/usmanmaqbool.github.io/_posts/2016-08-31-started-phd-at-hkust.md

 ---
-title:  "🇭🇰 Sep 2016 &#124; Started PhD at Robotics and Multi-Perception Lab, Robotics Institute, HKUST "
+title:  ":hong_kong: Sep 2016 &#124; Started PhD at Robotics and Multi-Perception Lab, Robotics Institute, HKUST "
 excerpt: "Finally, journey of my PhD life has started.
 There are a lot of aims and milestones in my heart.
 May ALLAH help me in acheiving.
 I'm very glad to join Robotics and Multi-Perception Lab, Robotics Institue, HKUST, HK"
 search: true
 header: